sumtsui/treehouse-techdegree-project-11/readme.md

   "password": "12345"
 }
 ```
-then in your response header there is a `x-auth-token` property.
-Copy the value and set `x-auth-token` in the request header to gain authorization.
+then in the response header there is a `x-auth-token` property.
+Copy the value and set `x-auth-token` in the request header with that value to gain authorization.